leo-lungu/NFCare-Final-Year-Project/readme.md

 ### 4. **Run Application on Physical Device**
 - Enable USB or Wireless Debugging (USB Debugging is preferred)
 - Connect to Android Studio (Wired/Wi-Fi)
 - In Android Studio, press Run

+---

+If running the application using the Firestore provided by myself, feel free to use the following testing username, email and password:
+- username: 1234
+- email: test@test.com
+- password: testtest

+or

+- username: 210367528
+- email: ec21637@qmul.ac.uk
+- Test1234!